sjanhunen/dokimazo/papers/in-his-name-purpose.md

 Redemption, forgiveness, and grace all come together according to His purpose.
 To present the good news without His purpose is to present an incomplete gospel.

-Long before Christ ever invited Peter to follow Him, Israel was redeemed from Egypt.
-Without this redemption from bondage, long before in history, it would have been impossible for Peter to be fishing on the Sea of Galilee, ready for this encounder with Jesus.

 When it comes to purpose and redemption, there can be no doubt that God makes the first move.